-- 1.1.1 This Professional Standard applies to an initial or regular actuarial investigation (but not an Interim Investigation or an investigation undertaken at the direction of APRA) of the financial condition of: - (a) a Fund required under SPS 160; - (b) a Self Managed Superannuation Fund under Division 9.5 of the SIS Regulations; and - (c) a Public Sector Superannuation Scheme. - 1.1.2 Work performed under this Professional Standard is Prescribed Actuarial Advice.
-Members' attention is directed towards the requirements of the Code in relation to Prescribed Actuarial Advice, as well as to Practice Guideline 199.01 (Prescribed Actuarial Advice Reporting).
+- 1.1.1 This Professional Standard applies to an initial or regular actuarial investigation (but not an Interim Investigation or an investigation undertaken at the direction of APRA) of the financial condition of: - (a) a Fund required under SPS 160; - (b) a Self Managed Superannuation Fund under Division 9.5 of the SIS Regulations; and - (c) a Public Sector Superannuation Scheme. - 1.1.2 A Member who provides advice performed under this Professional Standard: - (a) must be an Eligible Actuary; and - (b) must exercise his or her independent professional judgement and give impartial advice.

+Work performed under this Professional Standard is designated as an Applicable Service.
+As such, the Member's attention is directed towards the requirements of Practice Guideline 1 (General Actuarial Practice).